Close

 How to fill 80D in Income Tax Return?

-Claiming your tax deduction under the Income Tax Act is now an easy process with the ‘Prepare and Submit Online’ option.
+Claiming your tax deduction under the Income Tax Act is now easy with the ‘Prepare and Submit Online’ option.
 To fill 80D in ITR, you only have to keep your documents handy and follow some easy steps:

-• Visit the ITR e-Filing portal and log in.
+• Visit the ITR e-filing portal and log in.

 • Select the Assessment Year, ITR Form Number, and Filing Type.